-Freshman and sophomore students are required to stay on the campus during lunch.
-Juniors and seniors may leave the campus for lunch, providing they exit in an automobile.
-Students are not permitted to walk off campus without securing permission from the office or eat lunch in their cars.
-Plate lunches and snack bar items are available in the three units of CHS.
+Lunch - Freshman students are required to stay on the campus during lunch.
+Sophomores with licenses may drive off campus for lunch.
+Sophomores are not permitted to have passengers or leave with juniors and seniors.
+Juniors and seniors may drive off campus for lunch.
+Students are not permitted to walk off campus without securing permission from the office.
+Students are not permitted to eat lunch in their cars.
 Each lunch period is 50 minutes.
-Students returning up to 15 minutes late from lunch will be judged tardy.
-Students returning 15 minutes or more from lunch will be judged truant.
+Students are expected to be on time to class when returning from lunch.
+Open lunch privileges may be revoked at any time.